The Ultimate KPI Guide

 - Reach agreement with those the targets will affect.

 Dashboards and reports come in all sorts of styles and complexities.
-They range from a simple print-out of some figures on a spreadsheet through to sophisticated ‘infographics’.
+They range from a simple print-out of some figures on a spreadsheet through to sophisticated infographics.

-In the dashboard and report build step you...
+In the dashboard and report build step, you...

 Step 6: Go live

-- Plan your KPI rollout carefully
+- Plan your KPI roll-out carefully

 - Start collecting data

-- Put your KPIs into action
+- Put your indicators into action

-- Deal with the inevitable hiccups and implementation problems
+- Deal with the inevitable hiccups and implementation problems that will come up along the way

 Why you need a KPI implementation plan